isomerpages/tp-virtualcampus/_explore/03a-ippt.md

 It may seem daunting just at the thought of having to undergo the 18 weeks of intensive Basic Military Training (BMT) as a new recruit.
 But fret not, check out these resources to help you overcome the challenges ahead.

 The Student Development & Alumni Affairs (SDAA) Department has designed a 4-week training programme to help you improve your IPPT performance.
+Get ready to sweat it out by following the training routine in the video below!

 <div class="bp-youtube">